Topside Hatteras

 Frisco Futuro:

-It's in sore need of refurbishment and would be a really good relic if we could go inside.
-Anyway, your trip to Hatteras needs to include a visit to this spaceship.
+It's in sore need of refurbishment and is a really good relic even if we can't go inside.
+Your trip to Hatteras needs to include a visit to the spaceship.

 The Graveyard of the Atlantic Museum :